ericolo/codingDiv/README.md

 8- Force SVG for a very large genome, over 100 kilobases [Y|N]

-This last option is not recomended as it will generate a very large SVG file.
+This last option is not recomended as it will generate a very large SVG file.<br>
 A better option would be splitting your genomes in several regions of 100Kb.

 ## Output & errors